NUHW Celebrates Nursing Assistants Week

 To commemorate Nursing Assistants Week, which begins today, we talked to two of our members (photographed above) — Victor Martinez and Ebony Guifarro — about their work and the challenges they face caring for patients.
 Here are their stories:

 Fountain Valley CNA is all about making a difference

 Victor Martinez is a tough guy with a soft touch.

-As a certified nursing assistant at Fountain Valley Medical Center, Martinez spends his days cleaning, feeding, and helping patients who can’t care for themselves.
+As a certified nursing assistant at Fountain Valley Regional Hospital, Martinez spends his days cleaning, feeding, and helping patients who can’t care for themselves.

 He’s helped move a bedridden 800-pound man and sat in the emergency room with young people who are confused, depressed, and dealing with addiction.

 “I like this job because sometimes you make a difference in people’s lives,” Martinez said.
 “That’s what I’m all about.”